-New Course Book
+Course Book

-- This year we will use the book Computer Vision- Algorithms and Applications, By Richard Szeliski 2011.
+- Main book: Computer Vision- Algorithms and Applications, By Richard Szeliski 2011.
 Electronic version - see webpage. - For geometry we will also use the IREG compendium by Klas Nordberg. - Other sources as linked in the Materials column on the webpage